ChloeS5/SentiAnalyzeriOSapp/README.md

 ## Features
 - Settings
 - Dashboard
-- Analyze tab: Analyze any sentiment by inputting it in the text box -> Below will display immediate result of sentiment analysis
+- Analyze tab: Analyze any text by inputting it in the text box -> Below will display immediate result of sentiment analysis

 ## Setup
-1. Install XCode on your device
+1. Install Xcode on your device
 2. Open SentiApp.xcodeproj file in Xcode
 3. Enter SandBox mode (via the Play button) to experience simulation of the iPhone experience

-## Documentation